Common Probability Distributions

 - A figure showing one or more examples of the PDF

-- The formulas for the PDF and CDF
+- The formulas for the PDF, CDF and characteristic function (CF)

 - The meaning of the parameters and their usual symbols, if any